 Q. How long does a visit to Snowdrops at Hodsock take?

 A. We’d recommend that you allow around two hours for your visit to the estate.
-The Snowdrop walk takes around an hour to an hour and a half and don’t forget a trip to the tea room in the Snowdrop Village.
+The Snowdrop walk takes around an hour to an hour and a half and don’t forget a trip to the tea room.
 Visits during the weekend events may require more time.

 Q. What facilities are on site?

-A. We have the Snowdrops tea rooms serving home made food from local produce.
+A. We have the Snowdrops tea rooms serving homemade food from local produce.
 We also have the Woodland cafe in the Glade near the campfire.
 The plant sales and gift shop will be open every day, run by our partners at Floral Media from Caunton.
-Toilets are close to the new Snowdrop Village and we have baby change and disabled facilites.
+Toilets are close to the marquee and we have baby change and disabled facilities.

 A. Wrap up warm and wear suitable outdoor clothing including footwear (walking books, wellies and trainers are advisable) and waterproofs if its raining.